The answers below address some of the most common questions that come up in Level 1. Please read them carefully.

-First, let me say again that stress is real.
+First, let me repeat that stress is real.
 Suffering is real.
 The challenges that we face in life are real.

 When I say that there’s no such thing as a stressor, what I’m pointing out is that the challenges we face don’t automatically produce our emotions.

-To start with a relatively easy example, let’s say a six-year-old child is afraid of monsters under the bed.
+As an example, let’s say a six-year-old child is afraid of monsters under the bed.
 Their fear is real: Their heart races, their pupils dilate, they become agitated.
 These reactions are legitimate and measurable.
-So the stress hormones part of Hans Selye’s work — what happens inside the body, and the effect this has on our health — is valid, and an important contribution to science.
+So the physiological part of Hans Selye’s work — what happens inside the body, and the effect this has on our health — is valid, and an important contribution to science.
+Again, physical stress is real.

-You wouldn’t teach your child that monsters are real and that he or she has to learn to overcome them.
+You wouldn’t teach them how to overcome the monsters in life.
 That paradigm — about grit and toughness — doesn’t apply to monsters under the bed, because you know there are no monsters.

-And so you wouldn’t introduce the language of “stressors,” because “stressors” makes it sound like there actually is something under the bed producing their emotions.
+You also wouldn’t introduce the language of “stressors,” because “stressors” makes it sound like there actually is something under the bed producing their stress.

-And so you might introduce the language of challenges, helping your child see that by learning to see life more clearly, the sense of there being a challenge shifts.
+And so you might introduce the language of challenges, of helping your child see that by learning to see life more clearly, the challenge shifts.
 You can validate the internal experience of a challenge without validating the notion of a fixed external cause.

 Remember that dynamic, because it’s our template.